wix-incubator/react-native-interactable/PROPS.md

 horizontalOnly={true}
 ```

 Optional, whether the view should be locked to horizontal movement only.
+Default `false`.

 #### `verticalOnly` (boolean)